Board games that teach kids money skills: why Monopoly still works

 Monopoly has evolved over the years, with different versions catering to various age groups.
 Here are some of the best versions for teaching financial skills:

-1. Monopoly Junior
+1. Monopoly junior

 • Designed for kids ages 5+ with simpler rules.